-At the Facility, the leadership team consists of the Director, Deputy Director, Chief of Staff, Associate Director for Patient Care Services (ADPCS), and Associate Director.
-Organizational communication and accountability are carried out through a committee reporting structure, with an Executive Leadership Board having oversight for groups such as the Nursing Administrative Leadership Council, Safety Committee, and Medical Executive Board.
-The leaders are members of the Executive Leadership Board through which they track, trend, and monitor quality of care and patient outcomes.
+At the Facility, the leadership team consists of the Director, Chief of Staff, Associate Director for Patient Care Services (ADPCS), and Associate Director.
+Organizational communication and accountability are carried out through a committee reporting structure, with the Executive Committee of the Governing Body having oversight for groups such as the Resource Management, Clinical Executive, and Nursing Executive Boards.
+The leaders are members of the Executive Committee of the Governing Body, through which they track, trend, and monitor quality of care and patient outcomes.